ashayp22/3d-epicycles/README.md

 ![](img/example.gif)

-This is the code for a website I'm creating https://www.myfourierepicycles.com/.
+This is the code for https://3d-epicycles.ashayp.com/.

-My motivation for this website is to try and fill a gap left by other work (mentioned at the end), and allow users to upload and draw their own fourier epicycles.
-The current implementation is far from perfect, but I think it's a good start.
+I created this website because I wanted to extend the many Fourier Transform + Epicycle examples I saw online to 3 Dimensions.

 The site has the following functionality: